 Have all diapers, wipes, and other items within reach.
 Never leave a baby unattended, even for a brief moment.

-Have a washable or disposable mat on the changing table to lay the baby down on.
+Use a washable or disposable mat on the changing table to lay the baby down on.

 Open a clean diaper and set it aside.